robot-one/robot-one.github.io/content/posts/cowboys-aliens.md

 ### Further development

 The main characters are likely to be made a bit more sympathetic and less potty-mouthed.
-The cursing was there in the dream, and I recorded it verbatim, but I do think it's a bit much and adds little to the story.
+The cursing was there in the dream, and I recorded it verbatim, but I do think it's a bit much and adds little to the story (censored in an update to the page).
 "Show, don't tell" is a good principle, and if the idea is for them to be mean to each other, there must be a better way.

 The "alien nature" of returning kindness for mistreatment will receive further commentary, should I write more.
 As a Very Wise Man once said,